cgeisenberger/methedrine/README.md

 ## Introduction

 This repository provides a web interface for the automated analysis of DNA methylation data for diagnostic purposes.
 More specifically, users can upload raw IDAT files for Illumina 450K and EPIC arrays.
-The samples are processed, classified and a PDF or HTML report is rendered for every pair of input IDAT files (output format can be chosen).
-Once the processing is finished, the reports are made available for download as a zip file.
+The samples are processed, classified and a HTML report is generated for every pair of input IDAT files.
+Once the processing is finished, the reports are made available for download as a `.zip` file.
 The following sections provide more information about the underlying software and how to set up the web application.

 > Note: Methedrine comes pre-packed with a html report template and a classifier + calibration models for neuroendocrine tumors.
 However, the application can easily be extended by replacing the objects declared in app.R.
 Please contact the package authors if you need help with the setup.